 We are currently assessing the provisions of this guidance and evaluating the impact the guidance will have on our consolidated financial statements and related disclosures.
 We have also engaged outside resources to assist in applying and implementing this guidance.
-We are currently in the process of identifying and aggregating lease contracts for review and input into a thirdparty lease accounting software application.
-The adoption of this ASU is expected to impact the balance sheet through the recognition of a right-of-use asset and a lease liability for all leases with terms in excess of 12 months.
-This guidance is effective January 1, 2019 using a modified retrospective transition approach with early adoption permitted.
+We are currently in the process of completing the implementation of a third-party lease accounting software application.
+The adoption of this ASU is expected to impact the balance sheet through the presentation of a finance lease right-of-use asset and lease liability and the recognition of an operating lease right-of-use asset and lease liability for all operating leases with terms in excess of 12 months.
+This guidance is effective January 1, 2019 using either a modified retrospective transition approach, or a prospective upon adoption approach, with early adoption permitted.
+We will adopt this guidance using the prospective upon adoption approach.